JuanEcheagaray75/Signal/README.md

 Then it merges the signals to create a mono file, and finally a FFT (Fast Fourier Transform) is performed on the signal.
 The results are plotted considered a frequency domain of around 20 KHz, then they are saved in `images`.

+## Future Improvements

-However, this is just a *beta* version of our project.
+Keep in mind, this is just a *beta* version of our project.
 We plan to implement further features such as:

 - Numerical matching
 - Capability of receiving a signal from a microphone